What is Anant Ambani’s net worth?

 Each member of the Ambani family holds a stake in Reliance.

-But the family’s wealth does not end there.
+The family’s wealth does not end there.
 The Ambanis live at Antilia, the second most expensive private residence in the world after Buckingham Palace.
-It is a 27-storey tower that cost around £1.6 billion to build, which has famously been termed the world’s first billion-dollar home.
+It is a 27-storey tower that cost around £1.6 billion to build, which has famously been called the world’s first billion-dollar home.
+The property is 400,000-square-foot with three helipads, and has some unique features, like a 168-car garage, an ice-cream parlour and a snow room, according to Architectural Digest India.

 (Image credit: Getty Images)

-In 2018, Anant Ambani’s sister Isha married billionaire Ajay Piramal’s son Anand and had Beyoncé perform at their pre-wedding bash in Udaipur, India.
-A year later, the stakes were raised and Chris Martin of Coldplay and The Chainsmokers performed at Akash Ambani’s wedding in Switzerland.
+In 2018, Isha Ambani married billionaire Ajay Piramal’s son Anand.
+Beyoncé performed at their pre-wedding bash in Udaipur, India.
+Chris Martin of Coldplay and The Chainsmokers performed at Akash Ambani and Shloka Mehta’s pre-wedding party in Switzerland in 2019.

-However, the family’s wealth and influence extend far beyond mere financial success.
-Mukesh Ambani’s wife Nita Ambani is more focused on the non-profit side of the business.
-She was the first Indian woman to be part of the International Olympic Committee in 2016 and she launched the Nita Mukesh Ambani Cultural Centre in Mumbai last year.
+The family’s wealth and influence extend far beyond mere financial success.
+Mukesh Ambani’s wife, Nita Ambani, is more focused on the non-profit side of the business.
+She launched the Nita Mukesh Ambani Cultural Centre in Mumbai in 2023, and is the chairperson and founder of Reliance Foundation, one of India’s largest non-profits.

 What UK business do the Ambanis own?